Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

-Date of Last Revision: November 2025
+Date of Last Revision: April 2026

-If you plan to stay in Spain for more than 90 days, you need a national visa.
+If you planning on moving to Spain from the UK after Brexit and stay in Spain for more than 90 days, you need a national visa.
 You must apply for this visa at the Spanish Consulate in the UK (London, Manchester, or Edinburgh) before you travel.
 You cannot apply from inside Spain.

 The Strict 90/180-Day Rule

-The TIE Card and the 2025 EES Deadline
+The TIE Card and the 2026 EES Deadline

 The TIE Advantage: If you hold a valid TIE card as a British resident, you are exempt from this new system.
 Getting your TIE quickly means you secure your legal residency and keep your future travel within Europe simple.